cwhitehouse/vivere.docs/src/documentation/display-directives.md

 <%- renderer.markdownSafe(include('/documentation/directives/definition', { directive: directives.style })) %>

+The `v-style` directive automatically updates a style attribute for the element involved.
+The `name` property controls which attribute we update.
+The expression is evaluated as a string and passed in as a value for the style.

 <%- renderer.markdownSafe(include('/examples/example', { name: 'v-style' })) %>

 <%- renderer.markdownSafe(include('/documentation/directives/definition', { directive: directives.text })) %>

+The `v-text` directive sets the text property of your element.
+It's useful for any dynamic text derived from component data that we cannot rely on the server to generate.

+<%- renderer.markdownSafe(include('/examples/example', { name: 'v-text' })) %>